 -> The Reunion Island:

-a) Saint Denis – there wasn’t annular phase.
+a) Saint-Denis – there wasn’t an annular phase.
 The capital of Reunion was in grazing zone and for nearly 2 minutes people could observe how the lunar mountains are touching the solar limb.
 (Pic.19,20),

 c) South Reunion beaches – small cameras with some defects (Pic.
 23,24),

-d) Saint-Leu HD Camera – the phenomena was good noticeable (Pic.26).
+d) Saint-Leu HD Camera – the phenomenon was good noticeable (Pic.26).

-On the conslusion I can say that work with web cameras is much different than work with digital cameras, when you can set your photo parametes manually.
-Then regardless to the light sensivity you can catch any change of light stream, which you meanwhile obtaining.
+In conclusion, I can say that work with web cameras is much different than work with digital cameras when you can set your photo parameters manually.
+Then regardless of the light sensitivity, you can catch any change of light stream, which you meanwhile obtaining.
 Web cameras used to change this parameter automatically, hence some sky darkening is barely visible.
 Once you want to see some picture differences you must refer to the brightest elements visible on your picture (Pic.18,20).
-Basically it’s good to compare a bounced light from sand or some bright buildings.
-In some animations and attached photos you can notice an examples which appeared during this event.
+Basically, it’s good to compare a bounced light from sand or some bright buildings.
+In some animations and attached photos, you can notice examples that appeared during this event.

-Another issue arising out of the automatic light sensivity changes is the asymmetry of light dissipation between time before and after the maximum phase.
-As usual images taken after the maximum phase are more brighther.
-In my opinion this is reason of late camera reaction for light stream change.
-The best example of this laitness you can see in Andilana Beach (Pic.15,17,18) when the sky is the most dark and red a couple minutes after the maximum phase.
-Eventuallly colour of this sky didn’t back to the drawning board despite of the sun height above the horizont.
+Another issue arising out of the automatic light sensitivity changes is the asymmetry of light dissipation between the time before and after the maximum phase.
+As usual, images taken after the maximum phase are brighter.
+In my opinion, this is the reason for the late camera reaction for light stream change.
+The best example of this lateness you can see in Andilana Beach (Pic.15,17,18) when the sky is the darkest and red a couple minutes after the maximum phase.
+Eventually, the colour of this sky didn’t back to the drawing board despite the sun height above the horizon.

-Cameras HD are the best to observe and analyse the solar eclipse phenomena.
+Cameras HD is the best to observe and analyze the solar eclipse phenomena.

-It’s good to check what people are doing during the solar eclipse, when they are visible on the picture.
-Some of them are very interested in this phenomena.
+It’s good to check what people are doing during the solar eclipse when they are visible on the picture.
+Some of them are very interested in this phenomenon.

-In general I would highly recommend to make a solar eclipse observation on this way.
-It’s good to go to the right place where the event is going by, but in the case when you can’t find a right moment to make a trip you can make a real observation from your home!
+In general, I would highly recommend making a solar eclipse observation in this way.
+It’s good to go to the right place where the event is going by, but in the case when you can’t find the right moment to make a trip you can make a real observation from your home!

-You need a computer and good connection only.
-I would very much like to give to you some advices about the web cameras:
+You need a computer and a good connection only.
+I would very much like to give to you some advice about the web cameras:

-I hope that we will have much more HD cameras located around the world in the future.
+I hope that we will have many more HD cameras located around the world in the future.